Raul Zamudio

 ART AFTER DARK AND AFTER is a talk show that is part Charlie Rose meets Graham Norton by way of the analyst’s couch and Andy Warhol’s TV (1982).
 It is more than a platform for discussion between host and guest, and interviewer and interviewee.
 ART AFTER DARK AND AFTER is a conceptual exhibition in real time that appropriates the talk show format.
 It subverts the traditional exhibition context in which curatorial narrative is conveyed through selection of art objects, their placement and so forth.
 For if the artwork is an indirect surrogate of its maker, then the inverse must also be true: the absent artwork hypothetically manifests in ART AFTER DARK AND AFTER through its author's discussion of it.
 ART AFTER DARK AND AFTER reconfigures the interview genre as a performative, curatorial project in which an exhibition without artworks is presented through dialogue, communication, interaction and symbiosis between host and guest, interviewer and interviewee, and ultimately, between curator and artist.

-ART AFTER DARK AND AFTER [all conversational exhibitions will soon be uploaded] (in progress)
+ART AFTER DARK AND AFTER [all conversational exhibitions will be uploaded]

 • ART AFTER DARK AND AFTER [video trailer/promo]